Andrew Deveaux: Service

 At the age of 17 Andrew Deveaux Jr., enlisted in the Continental Army.
 However, the elder Deveaux was under constant badgering by Beaufort locals for his support of the British.
 In defense of his father, young Deveaux banded together a group of Loyalists who created havoc in and around Beaufort.
 He and his Loyalist partisans are believed to have been responsible for burning the Prince William Parish church at Sheldon in April 1779.
-Deveaux joined the services of the British under Major General Augustine Prévost in 1779 and was present at the Siege of Savannah where the Franco-American assault was repulsed with heavy loss.
+Deveaux joined the services of the British under Major General Augustine Prevost in 1779 and was present at the Siege of Savannah where the Franco-American assault was repulsed with heavy loss.
 He was also at the Siege of Charleston, after which he was given a commission by Lord Cornwallis to raise a regiment called the "Royal Foresters".
 Deveaux was promoted to colonel and was given command of a group Loyalist irregulars which captured two American generals in woodland ambushes.

 In 1782 he was among the British occupation garrison in Charleston.
 In December of that year, the British evacuated South Carolina and Deveaux with his men went to St. Augustine, Florida capital of East Florida.
 He set about a plan to recapture The Bahamas for himself and the British Crown.
 Nassau had fallen to the Spanish earlier in the year.